You Only Linearize Once: Tangents Transpose to Gradients: Language

-We introduce \Lone, a model language of \vocab{structurally linear} computations.
-The \Lone{} language is essentially a total, functional, first-order language designed to explicitly delineate the linear portions of an otherwise more arbitrary computation.
-As such, \Lone\ is not meant to model a user-facing language, but rather a sublanguage that a given instance of automatic differentiation operates on.
 Many differentiable array languages are DSLs of the same expressive power as \Lone, embedded in a host language that provides Turing-complete metaprogramming facilities.
 Furthermore, reverse-mode automatic differentiation of control flow constructs (including higher-order functions) cannot be performed without forming a dynamic trace of the computation, and the languages conventionally used in those traces have expressive power similar to \Lone{}.
-For example \citet{pearlmutter2008lambda,wang2019shiftreset} represent the trace as a sequence of applications, while \citet{krawiec2021provably} use a language almost identical to the linear fragment of \Lone.
+For example, \citet{pearlmutter2008lambda} and \citet{wang2019shiftreset} represent the trace as a sequence of applications.
+Similarly, \citet{krawiec2021provably} propose an AD system capable of differentiating a rich higher-order functional language, but the differentiation involves tracing an expression in a language almost identical to the linear fragment of \Lone.
+Finally, the language used internally in the JAX project \citet{jax2018github}, which implements our presented method, is also very close to \Lone.
+The main differences are that JAX has a significantly larger number of mathematical primitives, as well as some limited control-flow operators (conditionals, and loops with a statically known trip-count).
+None of these are fundamental to the presented method and for that reason we elide them for simplicity.
+JAX additionally supports array types with statically known shapes, which are isomorphic to product types in \Lone.
+On the other hand, \Lone\ is slightly richer than JAX's internal language, as it allows nested let-bindings to have an arbitrary expression on the right hand side, not only immediate primitive applications.

-The detailed design of \Lone\ is constrained by the theorems about differentiation and transposition that we will want to prove about it, so we belabor the rationales for its definition.
-We focus on the syntax in \Cref{sec:l1-syntax}, then present and discuss the type system in \Cref{sec:l1-typing}, state our cost model in \Cref{sec:l1-cost}, and finally define structural linearity in \Cref{sec:l1-linearity}, where we also prove that the type system enforces it.
+Many details of \Lone\ are unconventional, so we include point-by-point rationales.
+We focus on the syntax in \Cref{sec:l1-syntax}, then present and discuss the type system in \Cref{sec:l1-typing}, state our cost model in \Cref{sec:l1-cost}, and formally define our notion of indexed linearity in \Cref{sec:l1-linearity}, where we also prove that the type system enforces it.
+Finally, \Cref{sec:linearity-erasure} defines the natural linearity erasure transformation on \Lone, which we will occasionally need later.